abhishekghoshh/linux-helper/linux-commands.md

 sudo umount /mnt/usb
 ```

+#### Process command
 ```
 # ps - display information about running processes
+# Show snapshot of processes
 ps
 ps aux

+# Gives the status of a particular process
+ps PID

+# Gives the Process ID (PID) of a process
+pidof

+# Starts a process with a given priority
+nice

+# Changes priority of an already running process
+renice

 # top - display system resource usage and processes, Displays active processes.
 Press q to quit
+# Show real time processes
 top

 # htop - an interactive process viewer and system monitor in a human readable format
 htop